KaliedaRik/Scrawl-canvas/docs/reference/sc-objects-overview.md

 # Scrawl-canvas objects overview
-The [&lt;canvas> element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/canvas), alongside the [Canvas API](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API) used to program it, is an **[immediate mode](https://learn.microsoft.com/en-us/windows/win32/learnwin32/retained-mode-versus-immediate-mode) graphics system**.
-What this means in practical terms is that all Canvas API drawing instructions have to be set out in a Javascript file, or written directly in a &lt;script> element, and run in their entirety to generate the canvas display.
+The [`<canvas>` element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/canvas), alongside the [Canvas API](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API) used to program it, is an **[immediate mode](https://learn.microsoft.com/en-us/windows/win32/learnwin32/retained-mode-versus-immediate-mode) graphics system**.
+What this means in practical terms is that all Canvas API drawing instructions have to be set out in a Javascript file, or written directly in a `<script>` element, and run in their entirety to generate the canvas display.
 For animation, this needs to be repeated for every frame of the animation.

 Most canvas libraries - including Scrawl-canvas - act as a buffer between the developer and the Canvas API by introducing a stateful [scene graph](https://en.wikipedia.org/wiki/Scene_graph) composed of objects, and groups of objects, which define a set of entities to be drawn onto the canvas.
 The scene graph gets **rendered** onto the canvas once, then re-rendered only when changes to its state require it.
 Some canvas libraries are sophisticated enough to only re-render those parts of their scene graph that change, thus minimising the work the browser needs to do.
 They are, effectively, **retained mode graphics systems**.